stacyphillipsea/historicfloodlevels/README.md

 * Cannot get the download button for the Powerpoint to work.
 Created separate branch (Powerpoint-Download-Attempt)
 * Navbar is not pulling the images from the project folder, had to give it urls instead
 * Attempted to tidy up the callback and update functions but didn't work (didn't save)
+* Would be nice to include more icons, couldn't get it to work with a "To top" button

 ## Things to remember to run in VSCODE